Jess Cartner-Morley

-Jess Cartner-Morley is a British journalist.
+Jess Cartner-Morley (born 1 June 1973) is a British journalist.
 She has been the fashion editor of The Guardian since 2000.

 After attending the private City of London School for Girls, and studying History at Oxford University, Cartner-Morley had work experience at Just Seventeen magazine before joining The Guardian as a researcher.
 She was deputy fashion editor before becoming The Guardian's fashion editor in June 2000.

+In 2010 she described novelist Jilly Cooper as one of her heroes.

+Personal life

 She is married to Tom Findlay from the electronic music duo Groove Armada.
-They have two children and live in North London.
+They have two children.
+They live in North London.